FredHutch/pgMAP_pipeline/README.md

   * see: https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#log-files

-* **Daniel:** run the pipeline on the full PC9 dataset and confirm that we get the same output as what was published in the pgPEN paper
+* run the pipeline on the full PC9 dataset and confirm that we get the same output as what was published in the pgPEN paper

 * **Phoebe:** make sure the pipeline can (conceptually) be run on any dual gRNA sequencing dataset